alekseyzimin/masurca/README.md

 `OTHER = data.frg`

 •	PacBio/MinION data are supported.
 Note that you have to have 50x + coverage in Illumina Paired End reads to use PacBio of Oxford Nanopore MinION data.
-Supply PacBio or MinION reads in a single fasta file as:
+Supply PacBio or MinION reads in a single fasta or fastq file (can be gzipped) as:

 `PACBIO=file.fa` or `NANOPORE=file.fa`